kkufaas/Micro_OS_5_Virtual_Memory/doc/previous-years/project1-assignment-2023.md

 Manuals](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-sdm.html).
 The reference for all things x86 assembler.
 Get all the software developers manuals (Volume 1-3).
-Note that Intel documents use the intel assembler syntax, whereas you use the AT&T assembler syntax. - [A Guide to Programming Pentium/Pentium Pro Processors](pc-arch.pdf).
+Note that Intel documents use the intel assembler syntax, whereas you use the AT\&T assembler syntax. - [A Guide to Programming Pentium/Pentium Pro Processors](pc-arch.pdf).
 A good introduction to get you started (or refreshed) on assembler.
-Covers both Intel and AT&T syntax. - [x86 Assembly Guide](https://flint.cs.yale.edu/cs421/papers/x86-asm/asm.html).
+Covers both Intel and AT\&T syntax. - [x86 Assembly Guide](https://flint.cs.yale.edu/cs421/papers/x86-asm/asm.html).
 Basics of 32-bit x86 assembly language programming.